rodionovsasha/jfixtures/README.md

 JFixtures.xml("/path/to/fixtures/folder").toFile("output.xml");
 ```

-No hard magic here - yml file names get converted as they are(but without .yml extension) into table names.
+No hard magic here - yml file names get converted as they are(but without .yml or .yaml extension) into table names.
 Each row has a human readable key like `vlad` and `alex` for `user` table and like `skeleton` and `tests`
 for `ticket` table.
 These keys get converted into a numeric PK columns named `id` for each table.
 Foreign key values
 get resolved using row keys and table relation definitions from `.conf.yml:`.
 Tables are getting sorted accordingly: